Child support arrears

 A parent has health or personal difficulties affecting their ability to pay

-When arrears accumulate, they can have serious consequences.
+When arrears accumulate, a range of consequences may follow.
 Unpaid child support may result in enforcement action, which could include wage garnishment, withholding of tax refunds, or suspension of driving or professional licences.
 In some cases, court recovery proceedings may be initiated, particularly if the arrears are substantial.
 These enforcement actions are designed to ensure that children receive the financial support they are entitled to.

 What to consider